splace/sounds/test output/README.md

 output from tests.

-unfortunatly just opening doesn't play in browser, since github doesn't serve them as MEME type audio.
+unfortunatly just opening doesn't play in browser, since github doesn't serve them as MIME type audio.

 to hear download raw and use default player on your system or drag into browser.